Looking for faculty or staff emails?

 Amanda Reid, Administrative Coordinator

-I am a Colorado native born in Fort Collins, although I’ve lived all across the state.
-I’ve been working on my college education, part time, since my son was born.
-We have two dogs, three cats, and a 30 gallon fish tank.
-I love animals so much I’ve been plant based for 7 years!
-I spend a lot of my time doing things with my son like gymnastics, soccer, swim lessons and more.
-With the little free time I have, I love to paint, play ukulele, and especially tend to my flower and produce garden.
-Becoming part of a team that holds the same values as myself is an absolute dream come true.
+Amanda is a Colorado native born in Fort Collins, although she's lived all across the state.
+She's been working on her college education, part time, since my son was born.
+She has two dogs, three cats, and a 30-gallon fish tank.
+She loves animals so much I’ve been plant based since 2016!
+Amanda spends a lot of time doing things with her son like camping, soccer, swim lessons and more.
+With the little free time she has, she loves to paint, play ukulele, and especially tend to her flower and produce garden.
+Becoming part of a team that holds the same values as Amanda is an absolute dream come true.

 Nancy Sexton, Registrar